top of page

 THE PROBLEM

-Meanwhile, in California, more than 93 percent of children eligible for Head Start already can’t receive services due to underfunding.
-To combat this, Head Start California hoped to secure supplemental funding at the state level.
-Currently, only about a dozen states dedicate state funding to Head Start programs, ranging from about $600,000 a year in Rhode Island to more than $60 million per year in Oregon.
+To combat this chronic underinvestment, Head Start California proposed in 2019 for the first time that California lawmakers provide supplemental state funding for the program.
+Currently, only about a dozen states dedicate state funding to Head Start programs, ranging from about$600,000 a year in Rhode Island to more than $60 million per year in Oregon.
+The 2022 California proposal would include $50 million per year from the state budget, meant primarily to boost teacher salaries and retention.

 THE SNYDER STRATEGY

-While unsuccessful in its first attempt, the organization is not giving up.
-During the 2020 legislative session, Head Start California will continue to advocate for state funding and engage its member agencies.
-It is already ahead of the game, with key legislators committed to championing its budget request, organizations lined up to support its cause, and its grassroots network primed to go.
+Snyder Strategies and Head Start California have continued to advance this cause in subsequent legislative sessions, advocating for state funding while engaging member agencies.
+Each session, Head Start California is ahead of the game, with key legislators committed to championing the budget request, organizations lined up to support this cause, and a grassroots network primed to go.

 DON’T TAKE OUR WORD FOR IT

-“This year we launched a major legislative effort and needed a seasoned grassroots strategist.
-Snyder Strategies did not let us down.
-Bethany jumped feet first into our campaign with passion, dedication, and a wealth of ideas.
+"[When] we launched a major legislative effort and needed a seasoned grassroots strategist, Snyder Strategies did not let us down.
+Bethany jumped feet-first into our campaign with passion, dedication, and a wealth of ideas.
 Bethany is an organized, results-oriented, positive thinker.
-She increased our visibility among legislators and key stakeholders and crafted a grasstops movement for our organization that helped activate our members into higher level of engagement.”
+She increased our visibility among legislators and key stakeholders and crafted a grasstops movement for our organization that helped activate our members into a higher level of engagement.”

-— Christopher Maricle, Executive Director, Head Start California.
+— Christopher Maricle, Former Executive Director, Head Start California.

 bottom of page